- Meet Our Team

 Gomez Trial Attorneys is Committed to Helping Those Harmed by Monsanto Company and Bayer AG’s Roundup Weed Killer

 Roundup is one of the most popular weed killer products used by home and commercial farmers and gardeners.
 One of the key ingredients in Roundup is glyphosate which is a broad spectrum systemic herbicide.
-Glyphosate has been the center of controversy for many years as some say it causes cancer, while others, including Monsanto Company, Roundup’s creator, and the United States Environmental Protection Agency, claim it is safe.
-There are hundreds of studies that also support the assertion that glyphosate herbicide and Roundup are safe for use.
-However, recent studies suggest people with high exposures to glyphosate are at an increased risk for non-Hodgkin lymphoma and other cancers.
+Glyphosate has been the center of controversy for many years as recent studies suggest people with high exposures to glyphosate are at an increased risk for non-Hodgkin lymphoma and other cancers.
+Others, including Monsanto Company, Roundup’s creator, and the United States Environmental Protection Agency, claim it is safe.

-Currently, gardeners, farmers, ranchers and others in the farming community seek to hold Bayer AG and Monsanto Company responsible for causing their cancer and failing to warn of Roundups dangerous propensities.
+Currently, gardeners, farmers, ranchers, and others seek to hold Bayer AG and Monsanto Company responsible for failing to warn of Roundups dangerous propensities.
 Since 2010, tens of thousands of lawsuits have been filed alleging the Monsanto Company has known for decades that the ingredients in the Roundup formula cause cancer.

-This past June, Bayer announced to their shareholders they have agreed to an almost $10 Billion dollar settlement with the Roundup claimants in light of three recent large Roundup verdicts in favor of the plaintiffs.
-This news comes two short years after Bayer acquired Monsanto in a large $60 billion dollar transaction.
+In June of 2020, Bayer announced to their shareholders they have agreed to an almost $10 Billion dollar settlement with the Roundup claimants in light of three large Roundup verdicts in favor of the plaintiffs.
 Bayer explained that the settlement funds will be used to settle current lawsuits and future claims not yet resolved.